jhernwinflora/hr-attrition-sql-analytics/README.md

 		EmployeeNumber int primary key
 	)

--- Before diving deep, HR needs to know the baseline.
-What percentage of the workforce has left?
+2. What percentage of the workforce has left?
 SELECT
     COUNT(*) AS total_employees,
     SUM(CASE WHEN Attrition = 'Yes' THEN 1 ELSE 0 END) AS total_attrition,
     ROUND((SUM(CASE WHEN Attrition = 'Yes' THEN 1 ELSE 0 END) * 100.0) / COUNT(*), 2) AS attrition_rate_percentage
 FROM hr_attrition;

--- Are people leaving the company as a whole, or is there a toxic culture/burnout in a specific department?
+3. Are people leaving the company as a whole, or is there a toxic culture/burnout in a specific department?
 SELECT
     Department,
     COUNT(*) AS total_employees,